 - Profit from that by unified container boundaries (Logging, monitoring, backup)

 - Easier participate in cloud.
-As soon you package to standard container and deploy to cloud, you profic from colud features you have (e.g. hot migration, automatic backup, autoscaling... and so on).
+As soon you package your software to the standard container and deploy it to cloud, you can start profit from cloud features.

-- Deploy entire software stack (E.g. DB, engine, web) as one docker image.
-Good idea sometimes.
+- Deploy the entire software stack (E.g. DB, engine, web) as one docker image.
+Might be good idea for pre cloud era software sometimes.

 - Easier to start everything you need on your laptop

-- A lot of predefined containers for every kind of third party software out there.
+- Existence of A lot of predefined containers for every kind of third party software out there.

 - No distribution borders.
 Run everything for linux kernel on any distribution.

-That is what i'm currently think we shold not deliver any software as Packages anymore...
-Feel free to coment.
+That is what I currently think we should not deliver any software as Packages anymore… Feel free to comment.